Guide9 min read

 No residual income.
 Once the project ends, revenue stops.
 You’re constantly hunting the next client.

-This is why I now offer both project-based work (business websites) and ongoing support (growth service) to balance revenue streams.
+This is why I now offer both project-based work (website development) and ongoing support (growth service) to balance revenue streams.

 What Works Well